-Goal A. Development of Processes and Infrastructure to Ensure Equity and Quality: Develop processes and infrastructure to ensure equity in experience, success, and consistency in course quality.
-Whv Resource Allocation Objective Indicator Target 10% of high-To offer most Time of IRP and Evaluate current x% of highneeded and process for performance performance courses Division Deans selecting courses best courses expanded. expanded and faculty to performing High performing move online, and classes first, classes those with a course sections to including more than 75% expand classes that success rate, close equity including for students of groups gaps impacted by equity gaps To support Creation of a \$225,000 + benefits -Expand capacity Manual and array of for creating high student manual and array support materials for Hire Instruction quality and equitysuccess and of support faculty created and Designer, and minded online to. materials for adopted for use by Multimedia courses Work to close faculty to use to 60% of faculty Production Specialist equity gaps develop high teaching online and to help with quality and equityhybrid courses. transitions to online minded courses.
-Have these materials adopted by x% of faculty teaching online and hybrid courses.
-Distance Education Time of DEFC, DEAC, To create a Complete and Develop a comprehensive cohesive implement a Professional Academic Technology Distance Education Development plan professional program of Professional development plan professional completed and for distance development Development plan implemented. education, online to serve all for all faculty and pedagogy, and levels of staff who work technology expertise
+- · Objective Why Indicator Target Resource Allocation Evaluate current To offer most % of high- 10% of high- Time of IRP and process for needed and performance performance courses Division Deans selecting courses best courses expanded. expanded and faculty to performing High performing move online, and classes first, classes those with a course sections to including more than 75% expand classes that success rate, close equity including for gaps students of groups impacted by equity gaps Expand capacity To support Creation of a Manual and array of \$225,000 + benefits - for creating high student manual and array support materials for Hire Instruction quality and equity- success and of support faculty created and Designer, and minded online and to. materials for adopted for use by Multimedia hybrid courses Work to close faculty to use to 60% of faculty Production Specialist equity gaps develop high teaching online and to help with quality and equity- hybrid courses. transitions to online. minded courses.
+Have these Instructional Designer materials adopted position has funding by x% of faculty secured.
+Multimedia teaching online and Production Specialist hybrid courses. will need funding.
+Develop a To create a Complete and Distance Education Time of DEFC 12 , comprehensive cohesive implement a Professional ODEAC, Academic professional program of Distance Education Development plan Technology development plan professional Professional completed and for distance development Development plan implemented. education, to serve all for all faculty and including levels of staff who work expertise

-&lt;sup>11 DEFC - Distance Education Faculty Coordinator; DEAC - Distance Education Advisory Committee
+12 DEFC - Distance Education Faculty Coordinator; ODEAC - Online and Digital Education Advisory Committee

-with students
+pedagogy, and with students

-taking DE courses.
+technology taking DE courses.

+Tabala Creation of a Creation of a library

-Regularly share DE To help Creation of a Creation of a library Time of DEFC, DEAC,
+Regularly share DE To help Creation of a library Time of DEFC,

-best practices faculty create library of model of model courses Academic
+best practices faculty create library of model of model courses ODEAC, Academic

 developed by high quality courses that are that are quality Technology

 experienced DE courses by quality certified. certified.
-25% of rechnology
+25% of

-faculty example quality certifica. faculty
+faculty example faculty

-lacarty example implementing best
+implementing best

 practices shared by

 Distance Education

-Determine data To help ODE, Creation of an Annual report Time of ODE staff
+Determine data To help ODE, Creation of an Annual report Time of ODE 13 staff

 needed and create Faculty, and Annual report template created and IRP

 collection plan for Academic template and data and data collection

 the development Departments collection plan plan implemented.

 of an annual make data

 report to support driven

 continued decisions

 development of DE about their

 courses DE courses

-Ensure that online To create % of courses 100% of course Hire an
+Ensure that online, To create % of courses 100% of course Hire an

-courses are ADA/ universal reviewed by Online reviewed by Online Accessibility/Universal
+hybrid, and web- universal reviewed by Online reviewed by Online Accessibility/Universal

-508 compliant access for all and Digital and Digital Education Design Specialist who
+enhanced courses access for all and Digital and Digital Education Design Specialist who

-students Education are ADA are verified ADA will support faculty in
+are ADA/ 508 students Education are ADA are verified ADA will support faculty in

-compliant compliant ensuring that their DE
+compliant compliant compliant ensuring that their DE

 courses are ADA

 Compliant, accessible

 to students with

 disabilities, and

 comply with the

 Universal Design for

 Learning Guidelines.

 \$75,000

+Accessibility/Universal

+Design will require

+funding.

 Finish automating To maximize Complete Complete Time of LMS Specialist

 connection with the use of connection and automated and ITS staff

 Colleague and Canvas and establish passback connection is

 create grade pass- emphasize is running without established and

 back from reliability errors grade passback is

-Gradebook running without
+Gradebook rendonity running without

+GIAUEDOUK -

 errors.

-Fully integrate our To uphold % of required ECC 100% of required Time of ITS staff,

-systems with the our systems are fully ECC systems are fully Financial Aid and

-Course Exchange integrated with the integrated with the

-ODE - Online and Digital Education
+13 ODE - Online and Digital Education